September 07, 2023 Press Release!

 Featured in Marquis Who's Who for Expertise in Public Health Promotion and Nonprofit Leadership management

-Click here to read: about Nahila Ayeva's Expertise in Public Health Promotion & Access to Clean Water in Africa
+Click here to read: about Dr. Nahila Ayeva's Expertise in Public Health Promotion & Access to Clean Water in Africa

 About Us